The Lurker at the Threshold

 The Lurker at the Threshold is a horror novel by American writer August Derleth, based on short fragments written by H. P. Lovecraft, who died in 1937, and published as a collaboration between the two authors.
 According to S. T. Joshi, of the novel's 50,000 words, 1,200 were written by Lovecraft.

 The novel was originally published in 1945 by Arkham House in a hardcover edition of 3,041 copies, listed as the second (and final) volume in the "Library of Arkham House Novels of Fantasy and Terror".
 A British hardcover followed from Museum Press in 1948.
 The first British paperback was issued in 1970, with an American paperback published by Beagle Books in 1971.
 The novel has since been regularly reissued by Ballantine Books, then by Carroll & Graf.
 A French translation, Le rôdeur devant le seuil, appeared in 1973.

 The Lurker at the Threshold was included in The Watchers Out of Time and Others, the 1974 Arkham House omnibus edition of Derleth's stories credited as collaborations with Lovecraft (but excluded from similarly titled paperback editions compiling those stories).

+Plot

+The Lurker at the Threshold is divided into three sections.
+"Billington's Wood" focuses on Ambrose Dewart, an Englishman who reclaims an ancestral property near Arkham, Massachusetts, and learns the disquieting history of his ancestors, Richard and Alijah Billington.
+Disregarding the latter's posthumous warning, he removes a stone from a round tower on the Billington property, and thus unleashes eldritch forces.

+The second section, "Manuscript by Stephen Bates," is presented as an account by Dewart's cousin, Stephen Bates, who comes to realize that Dewart is under a malignant influence.

+The third section and conclusion, "Narrative of Winfield Phillips," describes the actions of Miskatonic University librarian Seneca Lapham to deal with the evil unleashed by Dewart--written from the perspective of Lapham's assistant, Winfield Phillips.